Nanyangny/IM2073-NBA-merchandise-e-shop/README.md

 ![Home page of the website](./images/nba_products.png)

-Disclaimer: The product images are from https://www.nba.com/, solely for learning purposes.
+Disclaimer: The product images are from <a href="https://www.nba.com/" >NBA website</a>, solely for learning purposes.